 Speed is defined as the total distance travelled by the object in the time interval during which the motion takes place.
 SI unit of speed is meter per second.

 Speed = Distance Travelled / Time Taken

-Velocity of a body is known as the rate of change of displacement of a body with the passage of time.
-Velocity of a moving object is measured in meters per second in SI units.
+The velocity of a body is known as the rate of change of displacement of a body with the passage of time.
+The velocity of a moving object is measured in meters per second in SI units.

 The body is said to have a uniform acceleration if it is going on a straight path and the velocity shifts (increases or decreases) by equal proportions at equal time intervals.

 A body is said to have a non-uniform acceleration if the velocity shifts (increases or decreases) by unequal proportions at unequal time frames.

 Distance – Time Graphs